Peliha-ip/The-Cold-Above/README.md

 - Feel The Burn (Set a mob or a structure on fire with the Breath of Fire effect)
 - I Aim To Freeze (Freeze a mob with the iceologer staff)
 - It's Cold At The Top (Craft a star charm)
-- May The Stars Watch You (Make a spin jump)
+- May The Stars Shine Down On You (Make a spin jump)
+- Clear The Air (Use a stink bomb)

 Tags:
 - Alien: gloop, tangled, capricorn, space whale, flatworm (cosmic), peacock spider, hippie, cortex, slithering cat, manta ray (cosmic), somniworm, blob, bloop, ichtrix, carcyn, murrix, stone chicken, fuzzy worm, déjà-vu, bookworm, orbel, hexacron, crowned, crystal fox, starballoon, cosmollusk, tentrix, owl (suspicious)